-The Group uses the 'acquisition method of accounting' under IFRS 3 (revised) - 'Business Combinations', to account for the acquisition of subsidiaries.
-Under IFRS 3 (revised), the consideration to purchase a business (including contingent consideration) is recorded at fair value at the acquisition date, with contingent consideration included in creditors at the directors' best estimate of the ultimate liability.
+The Group uses the 'acquisition method of accounting' under IFRS 3 - 'Business Combinations', to account for the acquisition of companies.
+Under IFRS 3, the consideration to purchase a business is recorded at fair value at the acquisition date.
 These are re-estimated in subsequent financial statements (after the expiry of the measurement period for adjustment to the initial provisional fair value, which should not exceed one year from the date of acquisition) and any changes in estimates are taken to the Statement of Comprehensive Income.
-Adjustments to fair value can only be made during the measurement period if they relate to conditions that existed before acquisition and any changes due to events after the acquisition with go to the income statement.
+Adjustments to fair value can only be made during the measurement period if they relate to conditions that existed before acquisition and any changes due to events after the acquisition will go to the statement of profit or loss.